Become a Trustee

 Become a Trustee

     What is the appointment process?

-    Applications are made by submitting the Google form (linked above) and a cv.
+    Applications are made by submitting the application form and a cv.
 All applications are reviewed by a panel of UniBrass Foundation trustees.
 Suitable candidates will be invited to a short face to face interview with a panel of trustees, and their referees will be contacted.
 Following this, the current board of trustees will confirm successful candidates offers by vote at the next meeting, before applicants are offered a trusteeship.

     Any further question please contact email@example.com.